 You may require extra documents if only one parent or guardian is travelling with a child.

 Dual-national Australian and Costa Rican children need notarised written consent from both parents to leave the country.
 Contact the Embassy of Costa Rica to confirm this.

-You'll need a valid yellow fever vaccination certificate to enter Costa Rica.
-Some airlines may want to see one when you leave.
+Depending on which countries you have visited, you may need a valid yellow fever vaccination certificate to enter Costa Rica.
+Airlines may require you to show this certificate before departure.

 You must pay a departure tax to leave Costa Rica.
 This might be included in your airline ticket.

 At airports, you can pay with US dollars or Costa Rican Colones (CRC), in cash or by credit card.